“Only a question of time”

 Volkswagen is a leader in electric cars in both the Baltics and Lithuania.
 Last year the share of electric cars in Volkswagen’s portfolio increased 20 times, this year it has already increased more than eight times,” said J. Nekrošius adding that the manufacturer is also looking forward to the new electric SUV ID.4, pre-sales of which will begin already at the end of this year.

-The head of the Volkswagen brand also said he was satisfied with the expansion of the ID.3 model range.
-Priority is given to that worth 40,500 euros, ID.3 1st” compliant model with a medium-capacity battery that allows you to travel up to 420 km on a single charge.
-To meet demand, these cars will be delivered to customers in the first quarter of next year, while the basic version and up to 550 km will arrive in the second half of next year.
+The head of the Volkswagen brand expressed satisfaction with the expansion of the ID.3 model lineup.
+The first to be launched is the ID.3 1st, priced at €40,500, equipped with a mid-range battery offering a range of up to 420 kilometers on a single charge.
+To meet market demand, these vehicles will be delivered in the first quarter of next year, while the base model and a version with a range of 550 kilometers will be launched in the second half of the year.

-“We have also adapted the ID.3 based on our climate and customer needs.
-Unlike other markets, in Lithuania all these standard electric cars are offered with a five-year warranty, a charging cable and a heat pump, so this version will cost 32,990 euros in Lithuania,” J. Nekrošius revealed the starting price of Volkswagen’s latest electric car.
+“We have also tailored the ID.3 to the climate and customer needs in Lithuania.
+Unlike other markets, in Lithuania, all standard electric vehicles come with a five-year warranty, charging cable, and heat pump.
+Therefore, this version is priced at €32,990 in Lithuania,” said J. Nekrošius, explaining the starting price of Volkswagen’s latest electric vehicle.

 latest posts published